 Fat retrieval starts with liposuction using specialised fat harvesting instruments.
 The fat is process to concentrate the cells and stem cells, also known as adipocyte-derived stem cells (ADSCs), before reinjection into the breasts.
 Fat transfer is performed under sedation and is a day procedure with no need hospital stay.

 Breasts that look AND feel natural are achievable with fat transfer.
 Immediately after surgery and in the first week of recovery, the breast will often be around 30% larger, partly from swelling and partly because some fat cells will resorb.
 It is common to have more than one session of fat injection, to achieved the desired results.
 “One common mistake is to inject too much fat in one session,” explains Dr Chia Hui Ling, Consultant Plastic Surgeon from SW1 Clinic, “the excess fat injected has poor chance of survival and may lead to complications such as lumpiness and hardening.”
-Dr Chia has a special interest in lipotransfer and is a keen researcher in fat grafting techniques.
+Dr Chia is a female plastic surgeon who specialises in lipotransfer and is a keen researcher in fat grafting techniques.
 She added, “Using the right techniques and a meticulous approach at each step of the fat grafting process, from harvesting to processing to injection, is paramount in achieving the best lipotransfer results.”